Prepared by four award-winning chefs

 Living with others who share your interests and goals can help you broaden your horizons and perceptions, gain academic depth and build connections that will enrich your education.
 UNC’s learning or interest-based communities offer you these options and unique residential programs:

 Learn about other cultures while fostering your interest in the global community or connect with students who share your leadership goals.
-Selecting an interest-based community can deepen your campus living experience and offer rich opportunities.
+Selecting a learning community can deepen your campus living experience and offer rich opportunities.

 Reserved for all women, this community allows students to form a support network and explore women’s issues.
 You and your peers will form study groups, create long-lasting relationships and find support by partnering with the Women’s Resource Center.